West's fears over Syria Islamists mount as coalition flounders

 Complicating matters are apparent divisions on how to handle Islamist groups such as the al Qaeda-linked Jabhat al-Nusra, one of the most coherent and disciplined anti-Assad forces in Syria.

-The United States has proscribed the group as a terrorist organisation, and Britain is understood to share its concerns.
+The United States has proscribed the group as a terrorist organization, and Britain is understood to share its concerns.

 "It is a concern that the strongest groupings are Islamist fighters possibly linked to al Qaeda, and that clearly is a vital national interest for us to make sure that does not happen," said a Western diplomat on condition of anonymity.

-But the Syrian coalition, mindful of alienating a group fighting for Assad's downfall, criticised the U.S. move, while France downplayed the Islamist influence.
+But the Syrian coalition, mindful of alienating a group fighting for Assad's downfall, criticized the U.S. move, while France downplayed the Islamist influence.

 "There are a multitude of groups and factions, political or military allegiances changing all the time ... we don't believe there can be an Islamist front," the French source said.